Last Updated on 17 January 2026 by Cycloscope

 By Daniele Giannotta – Cycloscope.net

-Among the 20 regions of Italy, the south has some of the most beautiful ones, especially regarding beaches and coastlines.
+Among Italy’s 20 regions, the south has some of the most beautiful regions, especially along its beaches and coastlines.
 Unfortunately, these areas are often deemed dangerous by occasional tourists.

-As a Sicilian who also used to live in Naples, I consider myself quite an expert on Southern Italy.
-There are so many stereotypes about Southern Italy as probably no other place in the world.
+As a Sicilian who also lived in Naples, I consider myself quite an expert on Southern Italy.
+There are so many stereotypes about Southern Italy, as probably no other place in the world.

-First of all, let me say that we don’t walk around with Coppola hats and rifles, Mafia is mainly an economic thing involving politics and such, and you won’t see gun shootings on the streets.
+First of all, let me say that we don’t walk around with Coppola hats and rifles; the Mafia is mainly an economic thing involving politics and such, and you won’t see gun shootings on the streets.

-Pickpocketing is less common than in Rome (which is not a great achievement, considering that Rome ranks second after Barcelona for the number of petty theft), while it is not impossible to find people who want to scam you.
-Just be aware of random people approaching you and proposing deals, don’t buy anything from them, and don’t put money in their hands.
+Pickpocketing is less common than in Rome (which is not a great achievement, considering that Rome ranks second after Barcelona for the number of petty thefts), while it is not impossible to find people who want to scam you.
+Just be aware of random people approaching you and proposing deals; don’t buy anything from them, and don’t put money in their hands.

 Some nightlife city areas are not super enjoyable on Saturday nights, because of baby gangs wanting to pick up fights (we say “they open the cages of the zoo” Saturday night), but they are no big deal, just ignore them and don’t get involved.

 There are just so many reasons to visit Southern Italy that mentioning them all will take another two or three articles!
-Some of the most beautiful landmarks in Italy are in the South.
-Just think of the amazing beaches, baroque architecture, volcanoes, food, fisherman hamlets, culture capitals, markets, and so on and on.
+Some of Italy’s most beautiful landmarks are in the South.
+Just think of the amazing beaches, baroque architecture, volcanoes, food, fisherman hamlets, cultural capitals, markets, and so on and on.